fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 - https://portswigger.net/research/executing-non-alphanumeric-javascript-without-parenthesis

-This article was shared to me by my colleauge:
+And the following article was shared to me by one of my best colleauge <3:

 - https://techiavellian.com/constructing-an-xss-vector-using-no-letters